xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 The sign of $\alpha$ determines which direction we steer: positive $\alpha$ pushes toward "Yes" answers, negative $\alpha$ toward "No" answers.
 Larger absolute values of $\alpha$ result in stronger steering.

-For each dataset, we craft two evaluation sets[^3]:
+For each dataset, we craft two test sets[^3]:

 1. "Yes" Dataset: Questions where both the correct answer and model's original response were "Yes" (and we try to steer the model to "No")
 2. "No" Dataset: Questions where both the correct answer and model's original response were "No" (and we try to steer the model to "Yes")

-For each dataset, we attempt to steer the model toward the opposite answer across a range of steering coefficients: $\alpha \in$ {0, 1, 2, $\dots$, 8} for the "No" dataset, and $\alpha \in$ {0, -1, -2, $\dots$, -8} for the "Yes" dataset.
+For each test set, we attempt to steer the model toward the opposite answer across a range of steering coefficients: $\alpha \in$ {0, 1, 2, $\dots$, 8} for the "No" dataset, and $\alpha \in$ {0, -1, -2, $\dots$, -8} for the "Yes" dataset.
 As ${\alpha}$ increases in absolute value, the model is increasingly likely to change its answer.
 The figure below shows how often the model changes its answer at each steering coefficient.

 <div style="text-align: center;">
   <img src="/assets/answer-change-frequency.png" alt="Steering success rate" style="width:100%; display: inline-block;">
 </div>

 Values of $\alpha$ greater than 8 are excluded from our analysis.
-At these higher steering coefficients, the model's responses become incoherent and impossible to grade.
+A steering coefficients become larger, the model's responses become less coherent and eventually impossible to grade.
 This degradation of model outputs under strong steering has been documented[^7] and seems to be a general limitation of steering interventions.
+For several of the above tasks, the window between using a coefficient large enough to produce the desired effect and small enough that the model can still do reasoning is small.

 ## 3.4.
 Confabulation